Books, Texts, and Articles

 Books

-Albert-László Barabási Linked: How Everything is Connected to Everything Else and What It Means for Business, Science, and Everyday Life allows a better understand of the complexities resulting from the world’s interconnectedness.
-Thomas Friedman's Thank You for Being Late: An Optimist's Guide to Thriving in the Age of Accelerations explains how the environment, markets, technology, business, and their interconnections evolve at intensifying speed.
-Peter L. Bernstein Against the Gods: The Remarkable Story of Risk provides a perspective on risk from ancient Greek society to Italian gamblers to Wall Street (modern society probably couldn’t function if we didn’t know how to cope with risk).
+Albert-László Barabási Linked: How Everything is Connected to Everything Else and What It Means for Business, Science, and Everyday Life enables a better understanding of the complexities resulting from the world’s interconnectedness.
+Thomas Friedman's Thank You for Being Late: An Optimist's Guide to Thriving in the Age of Accelerations explains how the environment, markets, technology, business, and their interconnections evolve at intensifying speeds.
+Peter L. Bernstein Against the Gods: The Remarkable Story of Risk provides a perspective on risk from ancient Greek society to Italian gamblers to Wall Street.
 Yossi Sheffi The Resilient Enterprise explains how the 21st century firm can approach resiliency and operational continuity in the face of disruption risks.
 Darrell Huff and Irving Geis How to Lie with Statistics reveals how numbers and visuals can be used with (at times questionable) purpose.
 John Allen Paulos A Mathematician Reads the Newspaper examines the issue in a similar manner.

 Marvin Bower Perspective on McKinsey illustrates the ‘McKinsey way’ for firm employees.
 The book includes an interesting discussion of ethics.
-W. Warner Burke and Debra A. Noumair Organization Development: A Process of Learning and Changing should be required reading for any manager for its coverage of behavior and change in organization systems.
+W. Warner Burke and Debra A. Noumair Organization Development: A Process of Learning and Changing should be required reading for any manager for its coverage of organizational change.
 In Switch: How to Change Things When Change Is Hard, Chip and Dan Heath provide a model and case examples for driving change.
 Robert Hogan's Personality and the Fate of Organizations dissects how we see ourselves (personality) and how others see us (reputation).
-Patrick Lencioni's Five Dysfunctions of a Team provides an effective team-diagnosis and -building framework.
+Patrick Lencioni's Five Dysfunctions of a Team provides an effective team building framework.
 Robert J. Marshak Covert Processes at Work: Managing the Five Hidden Dimensions of Organizational Change examines inner workings of hidden behavior, making the unforeseen less surprising (Hogan and Marshak are excellent complementary reads to Burke & Noumair).
-William A. Pasmore's Leading Continuous Change: Navigating Churn in the Real World presents a framework for organization agility and continuous change.
-Sun Tzu The Art of War is helpful in recognizing certain strategies used (at work) by others.
+William A. Pasmore's Leading Continuous Change: Navigating Churn in the Real World presents a framework for organizational agility and continuous change.
+Sun Tzu The Art of War can be helpful in recognizing political strategies at work.

-Barbara Minto The Pyramid Principle: Logic in Writing and Thinking explains communications principles and techniques such as structure and sequence.
+Barbara Minto The Pyramid Principle: Logic in Writing and Thinking explains structure and sequence as essential communications techniques.
 Design Thinking for Strategic Innovation: What They Can't Teach You at Business or Design School by Idris Mootee shows how design thinking can be applied as a broader business discipline.
-Michael D. Watkins The First 90 Days: Critical Success Strategies for New Leaders at All Levels provides practical considerations that are useful when starting a new job (mainly written for senior executives, but has useful ideas for leaders at any level).
-Richard Rumelt's Good Strategy Bad Strategy provides insights into corporate decision-making and could be read in conjunction with Michael Porter's work.
+Michael D. Watkins The First 90 Days: Critical Success Strategies for New Leaders at All Levels provides practical considerations that are useful when starting a new job (applicable for leaders at any level).
+Richard Rumelt's Good Strategy Bad Strategy provides insights into corporate planning and decision-making.

-Albert-László Barabási Linked: How Everything is Connected to Everything Else and What It Means for Business, Science, and Everyday Life allows a better understand of the complexities resulting from the world’s interconnectedness.
-Thomas Friedman's Thank You for Being Late: An Optimist's Guide to Thriving in the Age of Accelerations explains how the environment, markets, technology, business, and their interconnections evolve at intensifying speed.
-Peter L. Bernstein Against the Gods: The Remarkable Story of Risk provides a perspective on risk from ancient Greek society to Italian gamblers to Wall Street (modern society probably couldn’t function if we didn’t know how to cope with risk).
+Albert-László Barabási Linked: How Everything is Connected to Everything Else and What It Means for Business, Science, and Everyday Life enables a better understanding of the complexities resulting from the world’s interconnectedness.
+Thomas Friedman's Thank You for Being Late: An Optimist's Guide to Thriving in the Age of Accelerations explains how the environment, markets, technology, business, and their interconnections evolve at intensifying speeds.
+Peter L. Bernstein Against the Gods: The Remarkable Story of Risk provides a perspective on risk from ancient Greek society to Italian gamblers to Wall Street.
 Yossi Sheffi The Resilient Enterprise explains how the 21st century firm can approach resiliency and operational continuity in the face of disruption risks.
 Darrell Huff and Irving Geis How to Lie with Statistics reveals how numbers and visuals can be used with (at times questionable) purpose.
 John Allen Paulos A Mathematician Reads the Newspaper examines the issue in a similar manner.

 Marvin Bower Perspective on McKinsey illustrates the ‘McKinsey way’ for firm employees.
 The book includes an interesting discussion of ethics.
-W. Warner Burke and Debra A. Noumair Organization Development: A Process of Learning and Changing should be required reading for any manager for its coverage of behavior and change in organization systems.
+W. Warner Burke and Debra A. Noumair Organization Development: A Process of Learning and Changing should be required reading for any manager for its coverage of organizational change.
 In Switch: How to Change Things When Change Is Hard, Chip and Dan Heath provide a model and case examples for driving change.
 Robert Hogan's Personality and the Fate of Organizations dissects how we see ourselves (personality) and how others see us (reputation).
-Patrick Lencioni's Five Dysfunctions of a Team provides an effective team-diagnosis and -building framework.
+Patrick Lencioni's Five Dysfunctions of a Team provides an effective team building framework.
 Robert J. Marshak Covert Processes at Work: Managing the Five Hidden Dimensions of Organizational Change examines inner workings of hidden behavior, making the unforeseen less surprising (Hogan and Marshak are excellent complementary reads to Burke & Noumair).
-William A. Pasmore's Leading Continuous Change: Navigating Churn in the Real World presents a framework for organization agility and continuous change.
-Sun Tzu The Art of War is helpful in recognizing certain strategies used (at work) by others.
+William A. Pasmore's Leading Continuous Change: Navigating Churn in the Real World presents a framework for organizational agility and continuous change.
+Sun Tzu The Art of War can be helpful in recognizing political strategies at work.

-Barbara Minto The Pyramid Principle: Logic in Writing and Thinking explains communications principles and techniques such as structure and sequence.
+Barbara Minto The Pyramid Principle: Logic in Writing and Thinking explains structure and sequence as essential communications techniques.
 Design Thinking for Strategic Innovation: What They Can't Teach You at Business or Design School by Idris Mootee shows how design thinking can be applied as a broader business discipline.
-Michael D. Watkins The First 90 Days: Critical Success Strategies for New Leaders at All Levels provides practical considerations that are useful when starting a new job (mainly written for senior executives, but has useful ideas for leaders at any level).
-Richard Rumelt's Good Strategy Bad Strategy provides insights into corporate decision-making and could be read in conjunction with Michael Porter's work.
+Michael D. Watkins The First 90 Days: Critical Success Strategies for New Leaders at All Levels provides practical considerations that are useful when starting a new job (applicable for leaders at any level).
+Richard Rumelt's Good Strategy Bad Strategy provides insights into corporate planning and decision-making.

 Culture/Society